State of the Great Lakes 2025

 Are land use changes or other stressors impacting the lakes?

 Yes.
-Watershed stressors such as population growth, habitat loss and degradation, land-use activities, as well as climate change, can impair Great Lakes water quality and ecosystem health.
+Watershed stressors such as population growth, land-use activities, habitat loss and degradation, and other factors contribute to impairments of Great Lakes water quality and ecosystem health.

-See the Watershed Impacts and Climate Trends assessment
+See the Watershed Impacts and Changes in Physical Conditions in the Great Lakes assessment

 What is the status of each lake?